Dr. Cristina de Jesus

 President and Chief Executive Officer, Green Dot Public Schools California

-Cristina is the Chief Executive Officer of Green Dot Public Schools California.
-She originally joined Green Dot as the founding principal at Ánimo Inglewood Charter High School, Green Dot's second school.
-Four years later, she became Green Dot’s Vice President of Curriculum and Instruction, serving in that role for two years before being named Chief Operating Officer, and eventually President and Chief Academic Officer.
+Before being named President and CEO, she was Green Dot’s Vice President of Curriculum and Instruction for two years before serving as Chief Operating Officer and Chief Academic Officer.
 Prior to joining Green Got, Cristina was an English and History teacher for seven years in the Santa Monica/Malibu School District and earned National Board Certification in Early Adolescent/English Language Arts.
-Cristina has earned a Masters of Education, a Masters of Education Administration, and recently earned her doctorate in Educational Leadership from UCLA.
+Cristina has earned a Masters of Education, a Masters of Education Administration, and a doctorate in Educational Leadership from UCLA.

 Chief Academic Officer

 Annette Gonzalez serves as the Chief Academic Officer.
-She was previously the Vice President of Education for Green Dot Public Schools.
-Working with the Cluster and Curriculum Directors, she is responsible for oversight and support of Green Dot’s 19 schools, the development of curriculum and assessments, coaching services for teachers, and the organization-wide transition to the Common Core.
-Previously, she serves as a Cluster Director, prior to which she was the principal of Ánimo Inglewood Charter High School, where she was also an Assistant Principal and the founding ninth grade English teacher.
+She was previously the Vice President of Education for Green Dot Public Schools CA. She oversees the Vice President of Schools and Vice President of Curriculum and Programs supporting all of Green Dot’s California schools.
+She directly leads the development of curriculum and assessments, coaching services for teachers, and the organization-wide vision of a highly effective teacher in every classroom.
+Previously, she served as a Cluster Director, prior to which she was the principal of Ánimo Inglewood Charter High School, where she was also an Assistant Principal and the founding ninth grade English teacher.
 Annette began her career as an English language arts and History teacher at Lincoln Middle School in the Santa Monica-Malibu Unified School District.
 In addition to teaching sixth grade, Annette was Nationally Board Certified in 2001 in Early Adolescent English Language Arts.

-Chief Talent Officer
+Chief Business Officer

 Chief Programs Officer

 Dr. Gordon Gibbings